IBM/aspera-cli/CONTRIBUTING.md

 | `SIGNING_KEY`               | Path to signing key to build Gem.    |
 | `GEM_VERSION`               | Override gem version for builds.     |

-Those macros can be set either in an env var, or on the `make` command line.
+Those macros can be set either in an env var, or on the `rake` command line.

 > [!NOTE]
 > Env vars `ASPERA_CLI_TEST_*` are typically set in user's shell profile for development.